irulanCorrino/audacity-2-4-2/README.txt

 --------------------------------------------------------------------------------

 1. Licensing

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-The program source code is also freely available as per Section 4 of this README.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program (in a file called LICENSE.txt); if not, go to https://www.gnu.org/licenses/old-licenses/gpl-2.0.html or write to
+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

-  Free Software Foundation, Inc.
-  59 Temple Place - Suite 330
-  Boston, MA 02111-1307 USA

 --------------------------------------------------------------------------------